Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Provide us with a few details and see how much you can afford to spend on a home purchase.

 If you’re an existing homeowner, a mortgage refinance may help you secure a lower interest rate and reduce your monthly payments.
 The FHA Streamline Refinance allows FHA-insured homeowners to refinance into current mortgage rates with minimal hassle.
-And an Interest-Rate Reduction Refinance Loan can reduce the monthly payments on VA loans by adjusting the APR.
+Additionally, an interest rate reduction refinance loan can reduce the monthly payments on VA loans by adjusting the annual percentage rate.

 Closing costs, taxes, and fees associated with buying a home in New York can vary depending on the location and property value.
 Buyers in New York can expect to pay between 2% and 5% of the home’s purchase price in closing costs.
 Factors influencing closing costs in New York include property value and location.